MrFums/CC-Bot-Scheduler/README.md

 4. **Create a Discord Bot and Grab the Token:**

-Follow the guide here to create a Discord bot and grab the token.
+Follow the guide here: https://discordpy.readthedocs.io/en/stable/discord.html to create a Discord bot and grab the token.
 Replace your_token_here in the config.ini file with the token you obtained.

 ## Usage